Azure/azure-iot-sdks/csharp/readme.md

 The Microsoft Azure IoT device SDK for .NET facilitates building devices and applications that connect to and are managed by Azure IoT Hub services.

 The library is available as a NuGet package for you include in your own development projects.
-This repository contains documentation and samples to help you get started using the SDK.
+This repository contains documentation and samples to help you get started using this SDK.

 ## Features

  * Sends event data to Azure IoT based services.
  * Maps server commands to device functions.
- * Buffers data when network connection is down.
  * Batches messages to improve communication efficiency.
  * Supports pluggable transport protocols.

-Both HTTPS and AMQP protocols are available now for .NET.
-For the UWP, only HTTPS is available at this time.
+Note the library Microsoft.Azure.Devices.Client supports both HTTPS and AMQP protocols.
+The Microsoft.Azure.Devices.Client.WinRT library currently supports HTTPS at this time.

+## Application development guidelines
+For more information on how to use this library refer to the documents below:
+- [Preparing your Windows development environment][devbox-setup]
+- [Running the C# samples on Windows][run-sample-on-desktop-windows]
+- [Running the C# samples on Windows IoT Core][run-sample-on-windows-iot-core]

+Other useful documents include:
+- [Setup IoT Hub][setup-iothub]
+- [How to use Device Explorer][device-explorer]
+- [Microsoft Azure IoT device SDK FAQ][faq-doc]
+- [Microsoft Azure IoT device SDK for .NET API reference][dotnet-api-ref]

 ## Folder structure of repository